davidgk/zicky/README.md

-Thanks , If you like it,  you can donate with a [https://cafecito.app/zicky](Cafecito)
+Thanks , If you like it,  you can help me with a [https://cafecito.app/zicky](Cafecito)